-In addition to the regular feedback they receive during the probationary period, new employees have a scheduled feedback meeting after 100 calendar days where they are given an assessment of their performance to date, their integration into the team and an indication of whether they will pass the probationary period.
-New employees are also asked at this meeting about how they feel about the work assigned to them, the management style of their superior and the team integration.
+New employees receive regular feedback during their probationary period.
+If necessary, a moderated support meeting is arranged in which the employee in question is given an assessment of their performance to date, their integration into the team and an indication of whether they will pass the probationary period.
+And regardless of how they are doing, all new employees have a scheduled meeting with representatives of the People & Culture department after 100 calendar days.
+The focus here is on the employees' experiences and how they feel about the work assigned to them, the management style of their superior and the team integration.
 This ensures collaborative working and a continuous process of learning from one another.

-Once a year, in partnership with leading market research organisation Gallup, we carry out a survey of all employees throughout the whole Hypoport Group.
-The most important KPI established by the survey is the degree of identification with the Hypoport Group.
-In the employee survey conducted in 2021, around 97 per cent of the participants answered 'satisfied', 'very satisfied' or 'extremely satisfied' in response to the question 'How satisfied are you with your company as an employer?'
+We regularly (typically once a year) carry out a survey of all employees throughout the Hypoport Group based on the Hypoport values.
+In the employee survey conducted at the end of 2021, around 93 per cent of the participants answered 'satisfied', 'very satisfied' or 'extremely satisfied' in response to the question 'How satisfied are you with your company as an employer?'.
 This strong approval rating shows that our organisational and professional development initiatives are effective.
 The initiatives relating to the treatment of employees are aimed at ensuring this figure always remains over 90 per cent.
+The next survey is scheduled to take place in spring 2023.
+The subsidiaries, depending on their organizational form, may also carry out more detailed surveys at shorter intervals ('pulse checks').
+All this ensures that we maintain an ongoing dialogue with our staff.

 As the Hypoport corporate culture is defined by the autonomy of employees and their freedom to shape their own roles, the continuing professional development of all staff is very important.
 The Group has established a central e-learning platform for this.
-Employees and managers are offered around 124 courses a year.
-In 2021, 3,357 staff took part in these training sessions, which means an average of around 1.5 courses a year per employee.
+A total of 540 courses are available to employees and managers each year.
+In 2022, 3,420 staff took part in these training sessions, which means an average of around 1.5 courses a year per employee.
 The objectives and possible courses are discussed at least once a year in the annual development dialogues between staff and managers.
 Evaluation of the courses shows a high level of satisfaction among participants.

 Hypoport employees share in the Company's success (when the annual revenue and EBIT guidance is achieved) and Hypoport rewards long service in the form of a bonus-based share scheme for which employees are eligible after just five years.
-The Company also offers its employees a company pension plan.
+The Company also offers its employees a company pension plan and occupational disability insurance.

 In addition to creating positive working conditions for existing employees, high priority is given within the Hypoport Group to the recruitment and integration of new talent.
 The Company engages with suitable candidates both online, via popular job portals or via video chat, for example, and offline at events such as careers fairs.
+In the competition for the top talent in the market, Hypoport puts a great deal of emphasis on the candidate experience in the application process.
+Transparency, respect and engaging in a dialogue as equals play a key role here.
+We regularly collate feedback on the candidate experience, which was most recently rated 5.33 out of a possible 6 points.
+And as well as advertising vacancies in the traditional way, we are increasingly targeted talented individuals directly through professional networks.